-Name of School: Ursula Taylor Church of England Primary School Asthma Leads: Miss Debbie Daley and Mrs Tracey Harte Date of Audit: February 2017 Date of Follow up: February 2018
+Name of School: Ursula Taylor Church of England School Asthma Leads: Miss Debbie Daley and Mrs Tracy Harte Date of Audit: March 2023

-Bedfordshire Asthma Friendly School Checklist Action Details Yes/No Action required 1 Policy School's policy should be available to view.
+Bedfordshire Asthma Friendly School Checklist Action Details Yes/No Action required 1 Policy Policy reviewed by HT and LGB.
+Yes No School's policy should be available to view.
 All staff should be aware of where it is kept.
-Policy reviewed by SLT and Chair of Governors.
 Amended the Template policy to reflect internal procedures.
 All staff and parents are aware of the policy.
-Policy on School Website.
-Date for review.
-Named contact that has responsibility for review of policy.
-Asthma Leads are easily identified by staff members.
-2 Asthma Register Register Should clearly state name and DOB of child and if parents/carers have opted out to administer emergency inhaler.
+Yes Policy on School Website.
+Yes Date for review.
+March 2023 Named contact that has responsibility for review of policy.
+Yes Asthma Leads are easily identified by staff members.
+Yes 2 Asthma Register Register Should clearly state name and DOB of child and if parents/carers have opted out to administer emergency inhaler.
+Arbor has all details required.
 Ensure register is updated regularly with new/newly diagnosed children.
-Register to be readily displayed/available to all school staff.
+Register to be readily displayed/available to all school

-3 Emergency Kits (minimum of 2 in any Emergency Kits/Procedures school) conveniently located at key points throughout the school.
-Staff aware of where these are, have easy access to kits and know what to do in an emergency.
-Emergency Kit for off - site activities/evacuation of building.
-Emergency kits contain checklist and clear procedures on monitoring use and contents.
-Parents are informed promptly if emergency kit is required and advised to take child for review.
-Action Details Yes/No Action required 4 Health Care Plan (HCP) Children have a care plan prepared by GP/healthcare professional and it is easily located in school.
+3 Emergency Kits (minimum of 2 in Yes Emergency Kits/Procedures any school) conveniently located at key points throughout the school.
+Yes Staff aware of where these are, have easy access to kits and know what to do in an emergency.
+Yes Emergency Kit for off - site activities/evacuation of building.
+Yes Emergency kits contain checklist and clear procedures on monitoring use and contents.
+Yes Parents are informed promptly if emergency kit is required and advised to take child for review.
+Yes Action Details Yes/No Action required 4 Health Care Plan (HCP) Children have a care plan prepared by GP/healthcare professional and it is easily located in school.
+Yes Annual review each September at the start of school year.
 Children have access to their inhaler.
-Recording use of child's medications Records kept of medication usage and parents informed promptly of any incidents/usage outside of care plan.
-Check that if recording takes place in more than one location i.e. classroom and office - the record is amalgamated to clearly reflect frequency of use.
+Yes Recording use of child's medications Records kept of medication usage and parents informed promptly of any incidents/usage outside of care plan.
+Yes Children who self-manage Check that if recording takes place in more than one location i.e. classroom and office - the record is amalgamated to clearly reflect frequency of use.
 Ideally there should be 1 record.
-Children who self-manage Children should be encouraged to self- manage their condition where appropriate.
-Where children self-manage a spare inhaler and spacer must be kept in school.
-Storage of inhalers/spacers Asthma medication and spacer is clearly labelled and stored in a cool location.
-Expiry dates are checked regularly by staff and replaced when required.
-Inhaler is administered via a spacer.
-Spacers are washed in accordance with the policy.
+Yes Storage of inhalers/spacers Children should be encouraged to self-manage their condition where appropriate.
+Where children self- manage a spare inhaler and spacer must be kept in school.
+Yes Asthma medication and spacer is clearly labelled and stored in a cool location.
+Yes Expiry dates are checked regularly by staff and replaced when required.
+Yes

 5 Whole School Training Asthma training should be taken up by school staff annually, as part of medicines management training.
-Asthma support is planned for the whole school community/pupils by the designated Asthma Leads.
+Yes Asthma support is planned for the whole school community/pupils by the designated Asthma Leads.
+Yes